How to Clean a Microfiber Couch Cheaply and Easily

-A stained, crumb and grit infested couch is not only unhygienic, its appearance is aesthetically irksome.
-In addition to looking awful in its own right, it makes the entire room look less inviting and just plain --in a word--shabby.
+A stained, crumb and grit infested couch is not only unhygienic; its an eyesore.It makes the entire room look less inviting and just plain shabby.

 You can diligently scrub, polish and vacuum the rest of the room, exhausting yourself in the process, but it'll all be in vain if the couch is looking worse for wear.

 But don't despair.
-You can clean that grimy old thing and have it looking as good as new; it'll have that newly purchased sparkle and smell once again.
+You can make it look as good as new; it'll have that newly purchased sparkle and smell once again.

 And you needn't break your back -- or the bank for that matter -- to make it so.
-It's very easy to do and the cleaning solutions are cheap and widely available.
+The task is very easy to do yourself and the cleaning chemicals are cheap and easily acquired.

 First things first

 Before you get started, you must first check to see whether you can use a solvent or water-based solution. some couches can be cleaned using both.